 Areas of focus

 AI for Earth awards grants to support projects that use AI to change the way people and organizations monitor, model, and manage Earth’s natural systems.
-To date, we have awarded 484 grants to projects with impact in 79 countries, and we are committed to growing this community of grantees.
+To date, we have awarded over 700 grants to projects with impact in over 80 countries, and we are committed to growing this community of grantees.

 The changing climate threatens human health, infrastructure, and natural systems.
 AI can give people more accurate climate predictions to help reduce the potential impacts.